 services performed within the jurisdiction they serve by off-duty licensed peace officers as

-, or services provided by a nonprofit organization
+defined in section 626.84, subdivision 1, or services provided by a nonprofit organization

 for monitoring and electronic surveillance of persons placed on in-home detention